To book Chadden Hunter please contact your JLA Agent.

 Chadden has also spent a large part of his life diving in oceans around the world as a Divemaster and with underwater film crews.
 He has worked alongside marine conservationists tackling plastics in the seas everywhere from South East Asia and the Caribbean to underneath the Antarctic ice cap.

-With insights, engaging and often amusing stories, and stunning images and never-before-seen footage, Chadden looks at lessons in creative thinking, problem-solving and working in a team.
+With insights, engaging and often amusing stories, and stunning images and never-before-seen footage, Chadden looks at lessons in creative thinking, problem-solving, risk and working in a team as well as exploring the power, adaptability and fragility of the natural world.
 He explains the huge logistical and creative challenges that producing these spectacular series involve.
 He also reveals how incredible shots are captured (often a combination of cutting edge technology, calculated risk, careful planning and a lot of both patience and luck) and what goes on behind the scenes of these internationally successful series that educate, entertain and inspire.